barcek/notes/README.md

 # notes

-Things I've learned.

-Subjects so far include the static file, JavaScript, especially Node.js, Docker, the environment and the shell.
+Some of the things I've learned, with subjects so far including JavaScript, Docker and the shell.
+Currently hosted [here](https://barcek.github.io/notes).

-Currently hosted [here](https://barcek.github.io/notes), with more notes to follow.

 Shares code with [rhizo](https://github.com/barcek/rhizo), components and supplementary files for a single-page app, written with Vue.js in TypeScript.